 Anal sex, like all sexual activity, isn’t unsafe provided appropriate planning, preparation and communication is maintained.

 If you’re curious about anal sex, it’s important to be well and truly prepared before you proceed.
 First and foremost, knowledge and communication.
 Understand what to expect, from yourself and, if with a partner, from them too.
 The more knowledgeable you are, and the more you talk to your partner about the experience, the more likely you will enjoy it.
+Its definitely not just a matter of taking the cock and inserting it straight into the asshole.

 Here’s some things to know: